MatchuPitchu/typescript-summary/Readme.md

   }
   ```

-- Discriminated Unions: is a pattern that makes implementing type guards easier; define a property of a literal type (f.e. type: 'bird') that describes/determines exactly this object
+- Discriminated Unions: is a pattern that makes implementing type guards easier; define a property of a literal type (e.g. type: 'bird') that determines exactly this object

   ```TypeScript
   interface Bird {